 All of Flytoget’s airport express trains stop at Oslo Central Station, and our fastest trains do the journey in only 19 minutes!
 There are a number of hotels within walking distance of the railway terminal, such as Clarion Hotel the Hub (formerly Hotel Royal Christiania), Clarion Hotel Oslo, Radisson Blu Plaza Hotel (also known as Oslo Plaza), Scandic Byporten and Thon Hotel Opera.
 Feel free to ask a member of staff if you need advice.

 At Oslo Central Station you can change to underground, bus or tram services if you intend to travel onwards to other parts of Oslo.
-The east-bound underground takes you to Grønland and Tøyen, where popular attractions include the Munch Museum and the Botanic Gardens.
+The east-bound underground takes you to Grønland and Tøyen, where popular attractions include the Botanic Gardens.
 If you take the westbound underground, you will be stopping at Stortinget (the Norwegian Parliament) and Majorstuen, which is the best stop for the Frogner Park, which is a popular destination.

 Why not go and see our friends at Visit Oslo if you need inspiration for your time in the city.